-The composition of the aerodynamic loads is investigated in detail for case LC2_FSC1SD.
-Therefore, aerodynamic loads on rotor and tower were evaluated separately with respect to tower base coordinate system (moment reference point).
-Figure 7 shows the resulting spectra.
-The peak amplitudes of the tower spectra are dominant over the whole frequency range.
-Especially for M_x the tower load amplitudes are up to ten times higher compared to the rotor load amplitudes.
-For M_x the general level below BPF is higher in the tower load spectra.
+- of BPF.
+The amplitudes of F_z and M_z are much lower compared to the other load components.
+The composition of the loads was investigated in detail for case LC2_FSC1SD.
+Therefore, aerodynamic loads on rotor and tower were evaluated separately.
+Figure 9 shows the resulting spectra.
+For all loads except F_z and M_z , the peak amplitudes of the tower spectra are dominant over the whole frequency range.
+Especially for F_y and M_x the tower load amplitudes are - 10 up to ten times higher compared to the rotor load amplitudes.
+For F_y and M_x the general level below BPF is higher in the tower load spectra.
 This can be interpreted as the impact of unsteady flow separation at the tower induced by vortex shedding.
 This phenomenon, known as von Kármán vortex street, leads to unsteady forces on blunt bodies with a frequency described by the dimensionless Strouhal number.
-Assuming an inflow velocity of $8\,\mathrm{ms}^{-1}$ (reduced due to induction of the rotor) results in a Reynolds number of $2.8\cdot10^6$ with respect to the mean diameter of the tower (4.9 m).
-The corresponding Strouhal number of approx. 0.24 leads to a theoretical vortex shedding frequency of $0.38\,\mathrm{Hz}$.
-As both, diameter and inflow velocity are not constant over the length of the tower and inflow is disturbed by the rotor, a broader range of vortex shedding frequencies can be expected as it is present in the spectrum of M_x .
+Assuming a Strouhal number of 0.2 and an inflow velocity of 8 ms^{-1} (reduced due to induction of the rotor), the frequency of the undisturbed vortex shedding should be around 0.32 Hz with respect to the mean diameter of the tower of 4.9 m.
+As both, diameter and inflow velocity are not constant over the length of the tower and inflow is disturbed by the rotor, a broader range of vortex shedding frequencies can be expected.
+In Figure 10 the time series of